liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

 7. Click *Finish*.
 After the deployment finishes, click *Save* if you want to save the configuration.

-8. Start the Managed Server where you deployed @product@. @product@ precompiles all the JSPs and then launches.
+8. Start the Managed Server where you deployed @sharepoint@. @sharepoint@ precompiles all the JSPs and then launches.

 Nice work!
-Now you're running @product@ on WebLogic.
+Now you're running @sharepoint@ on WebLogic.

-| After deploying @product@, you may see excessive warnings and log messages,
+| After deploying @sharepoint@, you may see excessive warnings and log messages,
 | such as the ones below, involving `PhaseOptimizer`.
 These are benign and can
 | be ignored.
 Make sure to adjust your app server's logging level or log filters
 | to avoid excessive benign log messages.